Rakesh9100/CalcDiverse/Calculators/Rainwater-Harvesting-Calculator/README.md

 ## Description :-

-The Rainwater Harvesting Calculator is a web based application that calculates the average annual rainwater that the harvesting tank can store (in litres) based on inputs fields such as:-
+The Rainwater Harvesting Calculator is a web-based application that calculates the average annual rainwater that the harvesting tank can store (in liters) based on inputs fields such as:-
  - height of the roof (in metres)
  - width of the roof (in metres)
  - Average annual rainfall (in mm) in the region